menuRivera/ethdenver-multichain-token-deployer/README.md

 # MULTICHAIN TOKEN DEPLOYER
-Deploy an ERC-721 token to multiple chains using the threshold ECDSA keypairs from ICP.
+Deploy an ERC-721 token to multiple chains using the threshold ECDSA signatures from ICP.

 ## How it works
+The project takes advantage of the threshold ECDSA signatures to deploy a given smart contract (nft-contract) to multiple chains, it does so by leveraging json rpc interactions the evm_rpc ICP canister.

 ## Project structure
 - canisters/ -> azle project that holds ICP canisters